fkmccallion/bizinfoscraper_cli_app/README.md

 ## Usage

-Type the following adn follow the on screen prompts:
+Type the following and follow the on screen prompts:

     $ bizinfoscraper_cli_app